How Much Do Physician Assistants Make?

 Physician Assistants who work overtime are entitled to increased pay for their additional work hours.
 Generally, this is considered time and a half pay.
 In most cases, this means working over 40 hours a week.

-The Federal Fair Labor Standards Act (FLSA) requires that all "non-exempt" employees receive overtime pay equal to one-and-one-half times their regular rate of pay for every hour over 40 hours worked during a work week.
+The Federal Fair Labor Standards Act (FLSA) requires that all "non-exempt" employees receive overtime pay equal to one-and-one-half times their regular pay rate for every hour over 40 hours worked during a work week.

 Per diem or Contract Employment